-Only 35 percent of employees say they have clear performance goals.
-That’s bad news for employers, who should understand that employee engagement affects business metrics such as client retention, profitability and growth.
+Only 35% of employees say they have clear performance goals.
+That’s bad news for employers because those goals are directly tied to employee engagement which affects business metrics such as client retention, profitability and growth.

-Setting goals for employees promotes engagement for associates and empowers managers to evaluate their reports on measurable, visible facts—not just by feel.
+Setting goals for employees promotes engagement for associates and empowers managers to evaluate their individual team members on measurable, viable facts—not just by “feel.”
 Clearly defined goals increase the chance of success for both employees and their supervisors.

-As a manager, reflect on your own goals.
-Think about how they relate to your departmental goals and how they tie to your organization’s strategic goals.
-Now, you’re ready to translate that to your team.
+- Start with Your Goals As a manager, reflect on your own goals.
+Think about how they relate to your departmental goals and how they tie to your organization’s strategic goals overall.
+Be prepared to translate that to your team.

-This makes evaluation more objective for both sides and removes ambiguity.
-First, begin with the end!
-Define the goal—for example, scheduling two sales appointments per week.
-Then identify two to three behaviors that are likely to drive a successful outcome.
-Now the employee knows where she is expected to go, as well as how to get there.
+Start with the end in mind.
+For example, you want your sales reps to schedule two appointments each week.
+So, identify two to three behaviors that are likely to result in reaching that outcome.
+Now the employee knows where he is expected to go as well as how to get there.

 Informal documentation might take the form of notes written from regular development conversations that support the formal process.

-It’s important that goals be set at least annually and then revisited throughout the year for tweaking as appropriate.
-Even though goals are subject to change, managers might consider creating a one-pager for each employee that lists that associate’s goals, the organization’s strategies and the personal-development goals.
-Put the one-pager in a place visible to the employee, and refer to it periodically during one-to-one meetings—not just during the annual performance evaluation period.
+Yes, goals are subject to change.
+Even so, take time to put them on paper.
+Consider creating a one-pager for each employee that lists the associate’s goals, personal-development strategies and the organization’s overall objectives.
+Place the one-pager in a spot that’s visible to the employee and refer to it during one-to-one meetings—not just during the annual performance evaluation period.

-Goal-setting and performance management are critical factors that support employee engagement, which in turn leads to improved products and services, happier customers and a better bottom-line outcome for your organization.
+Goal setting and performance management are critical factors that support employee engagement.
+And an engaged workforce leads to improved products and services, happier customers, greater employee satisfaction and a better bottom line for your organization.

 People Management Benchmark Quiz